Simplified Core Web Vitals Reporting

 Google released new guidance on how to collect and report Core Web Vitals using Google Analytics 4, but the approach makes use of some pretty complicated concepts with BigQuery.
 In this article, I want to show you how to make similar reports in Excel using Analytics Edge with a lot less work and complexity.

-[Analytics Edge Core Add-in and Google Analytics Pro connector required]
+[Analytics Edge Add-in and Google Analytics connector required]

 To start with, you need to collect the data into Google Analytics 4.
 Follow Google’s instructions to add snippets to your site, or you can do as I have and follow Simo Ahava’s excellent instructions for Google Tag Manager.